Valuk: Self-protection

 The standard armoured protection is rated to withstand 7.62 mm armour-piercing rounds through a full 360 degrees, and 12.7 mm armour-piercing rounds over a 30-degree frontal arc.

-Rafael has supplied a passive add-on ceramic armour kit for the Valuk which provides 12.7 mm AP round protection over the full 360 degrees.
+Rafael has supplied a passive add-on ceramic armour kit for the Valuk, which provides 12.7 mm AP round protection over the full 360 degrees.

 The crew door at the rear of the vehicle is equipped with a periscope sight.
 The crew is protected against anti-tank and anti-personnel mines and a full nuclear, biological and chemical warfare protection system is fitted.
-The crew compartment is fitted with an automatic fire detection and fire fighting system with 3 fire sensors and three Halon 1301 gas containers.
+The crew compartment is fitted with an automatic fire detection and fire fighting system, with 3 fire sensors and three Halon 1301 gas containers.

 A version of the Valuk has been built with a rear ramp with an emergency door instead of two doors.
-The vehicle can also be equipped with a capstan type cable winch.
+The vehicle can be equipped with a capstan type cable winch.

 Engine

-The Valuk is equipped with a Steyr 612.35 6-cylinder turbo diesel engine and a hydrodynamically controlled automatic transmission with a torque converter and lock-up clutch with 5 forward and 1 reverse gear.
+The Valuk has a Steyr 612.35 6-cylinder turbo diesel engine.
+It has a hydrodynamically controlled automatic transmission with a torque converter, and a lock-up clutch with 5 forward and 1 reverse gears.
 The engine provides a power-to-weight ratio of 20.4 kW per ton.

-The 6x6 wheels have automatic tyre pressure regulation with a central tyre inflation system.
+The 6x6 wheels have automatic tyre pressure regulation, with a central tyre inflation system.
 The independent suspension system has telescopic shock absorbers on each wheel.
 There are coil springs on the first and second axle and torsion bars on the third axle.

 The drive train and steering linkages are protected within the hull of the vehicle.

 Mobility

 The turning radius is 8.5 metres and the maximum speed is typically 100 kilometres per hour.
 The ground clearance is 430 mm.
-The vehicle can negotiate natural and man made obstacles such as trenches up to 1.5 metres wide, vertical obstacles to 0.5 metres high, gradients of 70 per cent and side slope to 40 per cent.
+The vehicle can negotiate natural and man made obstacles such as trenches up to 1.5 metres wide, vertical obstacles to 0.5 metres high, gradients of 70 per cent and side slopes to 40 per cent.
 The Valuk can ford water to a depth of 1.2 metres.
 The combat weight is 13,300 kilograms.